 Heartbeet is a land-based community that includes a wide variety of opportunities to develop new skills and pursue a vocation.
 Whether it is milking the cows, cooking, stacking wood, building projects, or weaving, each person is asked to participate fully in the task at hand and is able to experience a sense of purpose and accomplishment in areas of interest and talent.
 We also support and encourage each other to grow and learn in areas where we may not be so strong, to step out of the box and develop new interests and abilities.

-In addition to the ongoing and regular rhythm of household tasks, the two other main areas of work are our craft workshops in weaving, papermaking, and felting; and landwork, which encompasses the farm, vegetable gardens, and the estate.
+In addition to the ongoing and regular rhythm of household tasks, the two other main areas of stewardship are our craft studios in weaving, papermaking, and felting; and agriculture, which encompasses the farm, vegetable gardens, and the estate.

 Our three craft studios: needle felting with wool, papermaking and fiber arts, provide an opportunity for community members to develop skills and to express themselves creatively.
 All natural fibers are used in the weaving and felting studios to create beautiful and useful items such as scarves, throw rugs, table runners, and placemats, wall-hangings and ornaments.
 Papermaking uses recycled papers from the office and collected materials from the outdoors.

 The felting studio produces gorgeous felted wall-hangings (large and small).
-Members of the workshop develop not only fine motor skills but also finely attuned senses for the interplay of color, texture and composition as they work alongside volunteers to create feltings that bring joy wherever they find a home.
+Members of the studio develop not only fine motor skills but also finely attuned senses for the interplay of color, texture and composition as they craft alongside volunteers to create feltings that bring joy wherever they find a home.
 Note cards of the feltings are also available.

 Papermaking studio meets two afternoons a week.
 The varied activities in the process allow everyone to participate actively: shredding recyclable office paper; selecting and picking blossoms, leaves and printed images for card highlights, dipping and making the paper, and ironing the beautifully textured paper and cards that result.

 Heartbeet now farms 60 acres of land, has a one-acre vegetable garden, a beautiful new greenhouse, and has 100 acres in forest, which provides a sustainable supply of wood to help heat our homes and for construction.
-Each of the three areas of landwork: farm, garden, and estate, provide ample opportunity for people to find meaningful work and to develop skills.
+Each of the three areas of agricultural vocation: farm, garden, and estate, provide ample opportunity for people to find meaningful duties and to develop skills.

 Some people learn how to milk the cows, collect eggs, water the animals, and are faithful to the daily rhythm of barn chores in the early morning and late afternoon.
 In the summer, fencing, logging, and haying are among the many tasks on the farm.